guilhemmarchand/nmon-for-splunk/docs/binaries.rst

 **Scripts and Binaries embedded in Nmon Performance Monitor:**

-*Since the major release V1.7.4, the core application does not bring any data generation related components*
+*The Nmon core application does not collect or generate any performance and configuration data, and does not contain any related scripts or binaries*

 **Technical addon: please consult the TA-nmon dedicated documentation:**

 * http://ta-nmon.readthedocs.io

-The Nmon core application embeds a few scripted tools to be used for advanced customization purposes, as described above
+However, the Nmon core application contains scripted tools to be used for advanced customization purposes, as described above.

 ************************************
 Embedded Scripts in technical addons